CodeVachon/docker-gui/README.md

 # docker-gui
-an Electron App to manage docker containers
+an Electron App to manage docker containers and images